arauchfuss/Simple-Comic/README.md

 Quick Comic is a bundled quicklook preview and thumbnail generation plugin for cbr and cbz files.

+## Oster's changes

+Simple Comic uses Apple's Optical Character Recognition to make text in comics selectable for copying and text-to-speech.

+* The mouse cursor changes from the Arrow to the i-Beam when over selectable text.
+* Click-and-drag to select live text.
+Recognized words within the dragged out rectangle are selected.
+* **Copy**, **Select All**, and **Speak**, on the **Edit** menu work.
+* Control-click on selected text for a contextual menu with **Copy** and **Speak**
+* ⌘-click-and-drag to add a new selection rectangle to the existing selection.

+### TODO: Oster's changes

+* two page spreads.
+Coming soon!

 ## Privacy

 We don't collect any user data in the app itself.
 We know nothing about you and are happy with that.